 Editing a bucket ACL

-Object Storage incorporates multiple mechanisms for managing access to resources.
+Object Storage incorporates several access management mechanisms.
 To learn how these mechanisms interact, see Access management methods in Object Storage: Overview.

 Note